sergeballif/sergeballif.github.io/play.md

 * Students should be able to accurately use numbers to describe situations including units and other vocabulary.
 * Students should be critical thinkers and moderately capable in the areas of consumer math and statistics.

+If a college graduate hasn't obtained those skills by the time they graduate, then both the school and that student have failed.
+This low bar applies regardless of the major.

+In a recent article [All the mathematical methods I learned in my university math degree became obsolete in my lifetime](http://www.huffingtonpost.com/entry/all-the-mathematical-methods-i-learned-in-my-university_us_58693ef9e4b014e7c72ee248?timestamp=1483293018441) Keith Devlin describes the math skills needed for today's students in contrast to the skills needed 30 years ago.
+The ability to carry out procedures and computations is no longer the focus because computers can easily do it for us.
+Instead we focus more on conceptual understanding and exploiting the tools to solve problems.

 The solution to a math problem typically has three components.

 1. __The Setup:__ This is the planning step.
 We take time to read and comprehend a problem and then translate the problem into a computation to perform or an algebraic expression to solve.
-Often we draw a picture to clarify the questoin or introduce variables for unknown quantities.
+Often we draw a picture to clarify the question or introduce variables for unknown quantities.
 Sometimes we will break a bigger problem into several sub-problems.
 By the end of this step we have transformed a paragraph of words into concrete math symbols and equations.
 2. __Solving:__ In this step we find the numerical answer to the question.
 Usually this involves some sort of algebraic manipulation and/or arithmetic calculation.
 3. __Interpreting:__ The final part is where we write up the solution.
 A good interpretation will include units and an explanation of the conclusions reached along with any other information that was requested.